Pylons/pylons/pylons/docs/ja/controllers.rst

 Special controller methods you may define:

 ``__before__``
-    This method will be run before your action is, and should be used for setting up variables/objects, restricting access to other actions, or other tasks which should be executed before the action is called.
+    This method is called before your action is, and should be used for setting up variables/objects, restricting access to other actions, or other tasks which should be executed before the action is called.

 ``__after__``
-    Method to run after the action is run.
-This method will *always* be run after your method, even if it raises an Exception or redirects.
+    This method is called after the action is, unless an unexpected exception was raised.
+Subclasses of :class:`~webob.HTTPException`
+    (such as those raised by ``redirect_to`` and ``abort``) are expected; e.g. ``__after__`` will be called on redirects.

 Adding Controllers dynamically
 ------------------------------